alexfloreslamas/maximum-s-club-problem-on-trees.io/EJOR_2024/Artifact.md

 ## Description

-Experiments in the article "A dynamic programming algorithm for a maximum $s$-club set on trees" were done using the code in this page.
+Experiments in the article "A dynamic programming algorithm for the maximum $s$-club problem on trees" were done using the code in this page.
 This artifact contrains source code (in Python) for the implementations of the Schäfer’s[^1] and Max-D*s*T[^2] algorithms.

 ## Assets